Tecsisa/lightQL/docs/src/main/tut/index.md

 | lightql-dsl | [![Maven Central](https://img.shields.io/maven-central/v/com.tecsisa/lightql-dsl_2.11.svg)](https://maven-badges.herokuapp.com/maven-central/com.tecsisa/lightql-dsl_2.11) |
 | lightql-elastic | [![Maven Central](https://img.shields.io/maven-central/v/com.tecsisa/lightql-elastic_2.11.svg)](https://maven-badges.herokuapp.com/maven-central/com.tecsisa/lightql-elastic_2.11) |

-lightQL is an external DSL for searching that compiles to a Scala AST and can be materialized to other target languages (a.k.a.
+lightQL a minimal external search DSL that compiles to a Scala AST and can be materialized to other target languages (a.k.a.
 APIs), e.g. the [Elasticsearch API][elastic-java-api].
 Used in conjunction with [elastic4s][elastic4s-github-url], lightQL can deliver a better developer experience regarding the work with [Elasticsearch][elastic-homepage], especially in simple scenarios where advanced searching capabilities are not required.